How To Win Your Wife Back After Hurting Her

 Giving her time to process on her own terms

 This may be one of the hardest parts, but it shows maturity and emotional control—qualities that rebuild trust.
-Your silence can speak volumes if it's filled with respect and patience.
+Your silence can speak volumes if it’s filled with respect and patience.
+When couples give each other space, it can lead to healthier discussions later on.
+Wait until she's ready before initiating further conversations.

 During this time, take care of yourself.
 Journal, exercise, meditate—do the work that makes you stronger and more grounded.
 Use the space productively, not anxiously.